Debendra Mohan Bose: As an academic

 In July 1919, D. M. Bose re-joined the Calcutta University as Rashbehary Ghosh Professor of Physics.
 In 1932, he succeeded Professor C. V. Raman as the Palit Professor of Physics.
-He was one of the only two Indian physicists (the other being Meghnad Saha) who participated at the Como conference (11–20 September 1927) held at Lake Como in Italy.
+He was one of the only two Indian physicists (the other being Meghnad Saha) who participated at the Como Conference (11–20 September 1927) held at Lake Como in Italy.
 The conference featured 60 invited participants from 14 countries, including 11 Nobel laureates.

 D. M. Bose encouraged several of his junior colleagues at the Calcutta University to pursue research.
 He gave Satyendra Nath Bose two books of Max Planck, Thermodynamik and Warmestrahlung (unavailable in India then).
 This led to S. N. Bose's interest in Planck's hypothesis and his deduction on a combinatorial basis of Planck's formula in 1925.

 In 1938, D. M. Bose became the Director of Bose Institute after the death of the institute's founder J. C. Bose.
 In 1945, Bose was inducted as a nuclear chemistry expert in the Atomic Energy Committee of CSIR.
 The committee later became the Atomic Energy Commission (AEC).

-Research with Biva Choudhuri
+Research with Bibha Choudhuri

 A discussion during the 1938 Science Congress Session prompted D. M. Bose and his colleague Bibha Chowdhuri to study cosmic rays using photographic plates.
 Since the particle accelerators were not available at this time, high-energy subatomic particles were only obtainable from atmospheric cosmic rays.
 Walther Bothe gave the duo the idea of considering photographic emulsion as a continuously active cloud chamber to register and store tracks.

 Due to the World War II restrictions, full tone photographic plates were not available in India at that time.
 During 1939–1942, Bose and Choudhuri exposed Ilford half-tone photographic plates in the high altitude mountainous regions of Darjeeling, and observed long curved ionizing tracks that appeared to be different from the tracks of alpha particles or protons.
 In a series of articles published in Nature, they identified a cosmic particle having an average mass close to 200 times the mass of electron.
 Their research came to an end when Choudhuri left India in 1945 to work with Patrick Blackett in England.

 In Europe, Cecil Frank Powell independently used exactly the same method to identify the new particle pi-meson (now pion), but with improved full-tone photographic emulsion plates.
 He was awarded the Nobel Prize in Physics in 1950 "for his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method".
 Powell acknowledge the method developed by Bose and Choudhuri as the first attempt in this field in his 1959 book The Study of Elementary Particles by the Photographic Method.